mediapathic/hammerwiki/User-guide.md

-# Introduction
+# Introduction #

-## What's a parser combinator?
+## What's a parser combinator? ##

-Hammer is a parser-combinator library; what does that even mean?
-The obvious answer is that it's a library that allows one to combine parsers... in this case, that's precisely what it is, but why is this useful?
-A few reasons, for
+Hammer is a parser-combinator library.
+But what does that even mean?

-starters: many people find it easier to think in terms of parser building blocks like those provided by Hammer, thus producing parser code that is more reliable and more understandable, often in less time; also, because parser composition is a central aspect, reusing parser code between projects is dead easy.
+The simplest answer is that it's a library that allows you to easily build complex parsers out of simpler or more granular ones.
+The end result is code that is more readable, reliable, and reusable, and is often produced in less time.

+Let's start with an example:

-In the Hammer world, parsers can be divided up into two classes: _primitive parsers_ that match a specific, literal token and _combinators_ that take one or more other parsers and combine them in interesting ways.
-For instance, one could create a parser `alpha` that matches a single lowercase alphabetic
+In the Hammer world, parsers can be divided up into two classes: primitive parsers that match a specific, literal token and combinators that take one or more other parsers and combine them in interesting ways.
+For instance, one could create a parser `alpha` that matches a single lowercase alphabetic character:
-character:

     HParser *alpha = h_ch_range('a', 'z');

 And then use a combinator to create a parser for a single word, defined as a consecutive sequence of at least one of the previously-defined `alpha`:

     HParser *word = h_many1(alpha);

-Now comes the really great bit: note that both of these are of type `HParser`, the powerful implication being that our `word` parser can *also* be fed to a combinator to create an even bigger, badder parser; for example, we might define a sentence as a sequence of words, separated by spaces, ending with a full stop:
+Now comes the really great bit: note that both of these are of type HParser, the powerful implication being that our `word` parser can also be fed to a combinator to create an even bigger, badder parser; for example, we might define a sentence as a sequence of words, separated by spaces, ending with a full stop:

     HParser *sentence = h_sequence(h_sepBy1(word, h_ch(' ')), h_ch('.'));

-We'll get into the details of `h_sequence` and `h_sepBy1` in a later section;
-the important thing note here is that the prose description of how we want the parser to work and the code that implements that parser are shockingly similar.
+We'll get into the details of `h_sequence` and `h_sepBy1` in a later section; the important thing note here is that the prose description of how we want the parser to work and the code that implements that parser are shockingly similar.
 Thus, creating parsers with Hammer becomes a task of finding (or creating) the literal parsers you want and then finding (or creating) combinators that hook them together in a way that achieves the overarching goal.

 In the following sections, we'll cover the selection of literal parsers already present in Hammer as well as the various combinators that exist for composing parsers.
 We'll also cover more advanced topics such as making parsers return values other than the raw token bytes that were parsed.

 ## Tool prerequisites